-Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £62,810
+Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £65,941

-Activity Evidence that supports this approach Challenge number(s) addressed Access to increased technology for in school learning Chromebook per child for all children Y2 - Y6 for continual availability/learning immersion Education Endowment Foundation: 'There is clear evidence that digital technology approaches are more beneficial for writing and mathematics practice than spelling and problem solving, and there is some evidence that they are more effective with young learners' 1 Family Support Worker available to speak with, support and offer courses to families, and Pastoral Lead available to support children within their school day.
+Activity Evidence that supports this approach Challenge number(s) addressed Access to increased technology for in school learning Chromebook per child for all children Y2 - Y6 for continual availability/learning immersion Education Endowment Foundation: 'There is clear evidence that digital technology approaches are more beneficial for writing and mathematics practice than spelling and problem solving, and there is some evidence that they are more effective with young learners' 1 Family Support Worker available to speak with, support and offer courses to families.
+Empower parents to be able to support their children with key learning.
 Education Endowment Foundation: 'The association between parental engagement and a child's academic success is well established and there is a long history of research into parental engagement programmes'.
-'By designing and delivering effective approaches to support parental engagement, schools and teachers may be able to mitigate some of these 2
+'By designing and delivering effective approaches to support parental engagement, schools and teachers may be able to mitigate some of these causes of educational disadvantage, supporting parents to assist their 2